Adrianogba/adrianogba/README.md

 ### Abstract

-- 👨‍💻 I'm currently working full-time as Fullstack Mobile Developer at **Conductor Tecnologia S/A**.
+- 👨‍💻 I'm currently working full-time as Tech Leader at **Mob4Pay**.
-- 🌱 Learning more about and studying: **Flutter, CD/CI and face recognition solutions**.
+- 🌱 Learning more about and studying: **Flutter, CD/CI and Liveness Detection solutions**.

 <p align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats">